-The Authority refinanced a loan of £10million in December 2024, borrowing from PWLB at a rate of 4.99%.
 The schedule of current loans means that the next point for refinancing is April 2026, followed by September 2026.

 We will continue to update Members on borrowing in future quarterly Capital Outturn reports.

 8 Asset Maintenance

 The Authority has developed an Asset Maintenance (AM) programme across the assets and open spaces that it is directly responsible for.
 This is a rolling programme of major one-off and planned/cyclical maintenance over a 10 year period.
 The programme is funded by annual direct contributions from revenue to ensure that the programme is fully funded to cover both lower and higher maintenance years.